eikrt/eikrt.github.io/games.md

 ---
 ## Freakout

 This is an iteration of a Breakout/Arkanoid style game.
-You can play a version of it in browser, but I suggest building it on your own machine from [Github](www.github.com/eikrt/freakout).
-The game is playable on the browser, but it's slow because it uses pixel by pixel rendering due to experimental reasons.
-We may see some interesting applications to that in the future, but for now it's just a basic game.
+You can play a minified version of it in browser, but I suggest building it on your own machine from [Github](www.github.com/eikrt/freakout).
+This project exists for demonstrating the possibilities of WebAssembly and writing C to the browser.

 [Play now!](/freakout/)